sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 age.centered.i = X_i[, "0.5"]
 ```

 because the clinical data has the original age values, not the standardized version.
-Save this version of the data in a file called `XYC_V2_WithAge.rda` to match our naming in `CheckingDataMatchingResults.R`.
+We saved this version of the data in a file called `XYC_V2_WithAge.rda` to match our naming in `CheckingDataMatchingResults.R`.
+Both `XYC_V2_WithAge.rda` and `XYC_V2_WithAge_StandardizedPredictors.rda` in this repository; `XYC_V2_WithAge.rda` is only used for checking the data was cleaned properly and will not be used for the rest of the analysis.

 The last two scripts (and most of the later ones) source `HelperFunctions.R` which contains helper functions used throughout project and analysis.